GiniroiSenkou/3245-1286-Vermiglia-discord.py/README.md

 ## How to Use?
 The "index.py" code is the main structure.
-Inside you'll find an area where you can insert any "Snippets" from the Snippets Folder that I have made.
+Inside you'll find an area where you can insert any "Snippets" from the Snippets Folder that I have made. config.ini is where you set your prefernces and the BOT TOKEN.

 ## Tested On
 Python3.9 - Linux